wslominska/TeskaLabs/exports.md

 Generally, the supported keywords are random “R” definition keywords and Vixie cron-style “@” keyword expressions.

+After filling in this table, you can go to YAML editor by clicking the “Advanced” button.
+The “Advanced” section will be explained below.

 ## Advanced
-Exports defined in the `Exports` section of the Library and Advanced Exports share common YAML format.
+Exports defined in the Exports section of the Library and Advanced Exports are both in a YAML format.
+Take a look at an example of an Advaced Export:

 *Advanced export example*

 ```
 define:
-  name: Export e-mail
+  name: Export_email_csv_march
-  datasource: elasticsearch
+  datasource: /DataSources/elasticsearch_short.yaml
+  output: csv
+  header: [“@timestamp”, “event.dataset”, “event.action”]
+  schedule: 2023-03-05 09:52
+target:
+  type: [“download”]
+  email:
+  to: "va@teskalabs.com"
+  cc: "va@teskalabs.com"
+  from: "va@teskalabs.com"
+  subject: “March 2023 Logs Export”
+  body: “export_email_template.html”
+query:
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+          "match": {
+            "event.dataset": "app_logs"
+          }
+        },
+        {
+          "match": {
+            "event.action": "login"
+          }
+        },
+        {
+          "range": {
+            "@timestamp": {
+              "gte": "2023-03-01T00:00:00",
+              "lte": "2023-03-31T23:59:59"
+            }
+          }
+        }
+      ]
+    }
+  }
+}

 ```
-** please complete it **

 Export files (or advanced exports) may contain following sections: